cheddarjack/VAmodel/README.md

 # VAmodel

-VAmodel is an experimental Python project for exploring reverse stochastic polynomials to derive value-area signals (value areas) in trading.
+VAmodel is an experimental Python project for exploring reverse stochastic polynomials to derive value-area signals (value areas) in trading (specifically equity futures).
 The pipeline covers data preprocessing, model training, and inference, demonstrating a full end-to-end workflow.
 While this method has not yet produced a profitable edge, the code and structure showcase my approach to using transformer based architecture to identify user marked patterns.

 > **Note:** Model checkpoints and actual market data are excluded.
 Additionally, proprietary marker data (`dev/VA_markers_final.xlsx`) and the detailed preprocessing scripts (`dev/preprocess/valmark/`) are referenced but **excluded** via `.gitignore`.
 A dummy template (`dev/markers_example.xlsx`) is included to illustrate the expected format.